QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/superelements.rst

 Assigning Loads to Superelements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Loads can be assigned to a superelement using the *External Loading File* format (see :ref:`Turbine Behavior`).
+Loads can be assigned to a superelement using the *External Loading File* format (see :ref:`Turbine Events and Operation`).
 In this context it is important to note the **Constraint ID** with which a superelement is identified.

 Furthermore, it is possible to **overwrite** the mass, stiffness or damping matrices in an *External Loading File*.
 This is useful so that superelement dynamics can be tailored individually on a per- Design Load Case basis, where the superelement dynamics might be dependent on the seastate or other factors.
 Below is a list of the keywords that are automatically detected in an *External Loading File*.
 The keywords themselves have been explained in the previous sections of the superelement descriptions.